 - Ian Shoales the 60-Second Philosopher (Seek to 49:48): Ian Shoales speeds by different definitions of leadership throughout history through the lens Thomas Carlyle's writings and life.

-Deborah L. Rhode, Ernest W. McFarland Professor of Law and Director of the Center of Ethics, Stanford University
+Deborah L. Rhode, Ernest W. McFarland Professor of Law, Stanford University

 - The Concept of Political Leadership: An Analysis, Leon Dion, Canadian Journal of Political Science.
 Vol. 1.
 No.1.